A mating-of-trees approach for graph distances in random planar maps: Combinatorial arguments

 Since we are primarily interested in graph distances, there is no difference for our purposes between a true graph isomorphism and a graph isomorphism modulo multiplicity.
 However, some of the graphs we consider naturally have multiple edges whereas the graphs $\mcl H$ from Section~\ref{sec-dist-comparison} by definition do not, so we often get isomorphisms modulo multiplicity instead of true isomorphisms.

 \begin{prop} The function $i\mapsto \frk t(i)$ is an isomorphism modulo multiplicity from the graph $\mcl H$ of Section~\ref{sec-dist-comparison} with the walk $\mcl Z$ as above and adjacency defined as in~\eqref{eqn-walk-adjacency}; to the graph of triangles $\mcl T$. \end{prop} \begin{proof} For $i\in\BB Z$, the triangle $\frk t(i)$ has two edges in $\mcl Q$ which are shared by $\frk t(i-1)$ and $\frk t(i+1)$, respectively, and one edge in either $T$ or $T_*$.
 Let $e_i$ be this third edge.
-For each edge $e$ of $T$, there are precisely two values of $i\in\BB Z$ for which $e_i = e$, and the corresponding triangles are adjacent in $\mcl T$.
-The ordering of the edges of the tree $T$ obtained from $i\mapsto e_i$ by ignoring the values of $i$ for which $e_i \in T_*$ is the same as the contour (depth-first) ordering of $T$.
+For each edge $e$ of $T$, there are precisely two values of $i\in\BB Z$ for which $e_i = e$, and the corresponding triangles $\frk t(i)$ are adjacent in $\mcl T$.
+The ordering of the edges of the tree $T$ obtained from $i\mapsto e_i$ by ignoring the values of $i$ for which $e_i \in T_*$ is the same as the contour (depth-first) ordering of $T$: indeed, this follows immediately from the definition of the path of triangles $i \mapsto \frk t(i)$.
 The same holds with $T_*$ in place of $T$.
 By combining this with the above definitions of $\mcl L$ and $\mcl R$, we find that $\mcl L$ and $\mcl R$ coincide with the contour functions of the trees $T$ and $T_*$~\cite[Section 1]{legall-tree-survey} except that they have extra constant steps (which do not affect the trees).
 From this, it follows that for $i_1 < i_2$, the condition that $e_{i_1} = e_{i_2}$ is equivalent to the adjacency condition~\eqref{eqn-walk-adjacency} for $\mcl H$.
 Since the three neighbors of $\frk t(i)$ in $\mcl T$ are $\frk t(i-1)$, $\frk t(i+1)$, and the other triangle with $e_i$ on its boundary, we obtain the statement of the lemma. \end{proof}